 – Who should bear the brunt of responsibility for starting the First ‘World‘ War?
 Who started the arms race to begin with?
 Was Germany simply desperate for recognition, or is there more to the play of alliances than first meets the eye?

 – How did women’s lives change after 1914?
 How do young women feel when they step into an arms factory for the first time?
 How do they feel being sent back home again and living with mutilated men and PTSD victims?
 How does war reshape ideals of masculinity?
 Is the experience of the war different for queer people?

 – Why did colonial subjects sign up to fight other people’s war?
 What is it like to see mainland Europe for the first time?
 How are colonial soldiers treated once they’re stationed?

-This course might be of interest to you if you want to learn more about the First World War, if you want to explore themes and perspectives rarely mentioned in history manuals, or if you want to develop the skills you’ll undoubtedly need to navigate our post-truth world.
+This course will be really interesting for you if you want to explore themes and perspectives rarely mentioned in history manuals, or if you want to develop the skills you’ll undoubtedly need to navigate our post-truth world.
 There is no prerequisite to take part!